etlbox/etlbox.website/doks_v0.5/content/en/recipes/other/unit-testing.md

 ---
 title: "Unit testing"
 description: "This example shows how unit tests could be constructed for data flow."
 lead: "This recipe demonstrate how unit tests could be written to test data flows.
-The described approach here is very basic and should only be considered as a starting point - there are a lot of different possibilities to write unit tests for ETLBox - as the library is written in .NET, all test framework and other test packages are fully supported."
+The described approaches should only be considered as a starting point - there are a lot of different possibilities to write unit tests for ETLBox - as the library is written in .NET, all test framework and other test packages are fully supported."
 draft: false
 menu:
   recipes: